Taiwanese Mandarin: Shorthand characters

 In informal writing, Guoyu speakers may replace possessive particles 的 de or 之 zhī with the Japanese particle の no in hiragana (usually read as de), which serves a nearly identical grammatical role.
 No is often used in advertising, where it evokes a sense of playfulness and fashionability, and handwriting, as it is easier to write.

 Braille

-Taiwanese braille is similar to Mainland Chinese braille, though several sounds are represented by different patterns.
+Taiwanese Braille is similar to Mainland Chinese Braille, though several sounds are represented by different patterns.
 Both systems represent the sounds of the language (as do Pinyin and Zhuyin), not Chinese characters themselves.

 Transliteration

 Zhuyin Fuhao

-While pinyin is used in applications such as in signage, most Guoyu users learn phonetics through the Zhuyin Fuhao (國語注音符號 (Guóyǔ Zhùyīn Fúhào, Guoyu Phonetic Symbols)) system, popularly called Zhuyin or Bopomofo, after its first four glyphs.
+While pinyin is used in applications such as in signage, most Taiwanese people learn Mandarin phonetics through bopomofo (zhuyin).
 Taiwan is the only Chinese-speaking polity to use the system, which is taught in schools (often used as ruby characters to aid young learners) and represents the dominant digital input method on electronic devices.
-(Before the introduction of Hanyu pinyin starting in 1958, it was also used in mainland China, whereas today in the mainland it is used primarily in language education and in some dictionaries.)
+Before the introduction of Hanyu pinyin starting in 1958, it was also used in mainland China, where it is today sometimes employed in language education and in some dictionaries.
 It has accordingly become a symbol of Taiwanese identity as well.